-Preliminary findings from year-one analysis of information entered in the National Digital Car Seat Check Form are consistent with feedback from Technicians in the field checking sets, according to Elizabeth Petraglia, a senior statistician with Westat, a Rockdale, MD, firm that provides data solutions for its partners.
+Preliminary findings from year-one analysis of information entered in the National Digital Check Form are consistent with feedback from Technicians in the field checking sets, according to Elizabeth Petraglia, a senior statistician with Westat, a Rockdale, MD, firm that provides data solutions for its partners.

 Petraglia worked with colleagues Adele Polson and Weijia Ren to analyze data collected between Aug.
 1, 2018, and Sept.
 30, 2019.
 Because the Lifesavers Conference on Highway Safety Priorities was cancelled due to concerns surrounding the spread of COVID-19, findings were released publicly for the first time in this webinar.
 Petraglia’s presentation begins with an explanation of the Year One dataset and provides some background on records analyzed:

 - A vehicle with three children and three seats = three records

 - One vehicle had 10 records – it was a 14-passenger van

 - 13,593 records were analyzed, most of those coming from super-users in the power states of Indiana, Colorado, Vermont and Maryland

 Petraglia discusses what kinds of seats were checked, who is having seats checked and issues such as how often the top tether is being used in a forward-facing harness installation.
 Preliminary misuse rates target challenges facing parents and caregivers looking to keep their children safe.